Collection, use, disclosure and retention of personal information

 - with your consent;

-- where necessary to fulfil a purpose for which the personal information was collected (e.g., we may provide your personal information to a service provider in order to process a payment or to send you marketing emails you have requested);
+- where necessary to fulfill a purpose for which the personal information was collected (e.g., we may provide your personal information to a service provider in order to process a payment or to send you marketing emails you have requested);

 - to respond to a subpoena, warrant or court order,